Ankit2417/Netbeans-Project/README.md

 TOPIC - EMPLOYEE DATABASE

 Benefits of JasonPowerDB:-

-Minimum development cost.
+1.Minimum development cost.

-Maximum data processing performance.
+2.Maximum data processing performance.

-Minimum Time to Market.
+3.Minimum Time to Market.

-Minimize the complexity of interoperability of different application.
+4.Minimize the complexity of interoperability of different application.

 Release history:-
 JsonPowerDB 0.2.7 beta released in Dec-2017.
 This is a major release with many new exciting features including easy to use NoSQL with querying multiple databases, Serverless API support, Developer Dashboard, and DBaaS deployment.